dart-lang/site-www/src/overview.md

 * **Web compilation**: For apps targeting the web, Dart includes both a development time compiler (dartdevc) and a production time compiler (dart2js).
-  Both compilers translate Dart into JavaScript, which is supported on all browsers.
+  Both compilers translate Dart into JavaScript.

 <img src="{% asset Dart-platforms.svg @path %}" width="800px" alt="An
 illustration of the targets supported by Dart">